Getting Pregnant: Could Probiotics Help?

 In my opinion, it makes sense to at least consider probiotic supplementation as part of a broader diet and lifestyle overhaul.
 Taking a good quality intestinal health product to support the flora living in the GI tract whilst also supporting a healthy inflammatory response in the body, alongside a more specific 'intimate' health formulation to help prevent against vaginal infections might be the best option.
 The vaginal health product is even more important for those women that have a history of vaginal infections.
 Side-effects are virtually non-existent and it’s ‘’conceivable’’ to think that taking probiotics could be very helpful!

-For further reading on the subject of pregnancy, you may like to read the following earlier blog posts:
+For further reading on the subject of pregnancy, healthcare practitioners may like to read this earlier blog post:

 1. Vaginal lactobacilli, probiotics, and IVF.
 Verstraelen H, Senok AC.